CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

         </body>
     </html>

+Now, it is **very important** that you save your file, to do this, in your keyboard press the Ctrl key and the S key at the same time.
+You can also go to the menu at the superior part of Atom, click in "File" and then click in "Save".

+Every time you change something in your page and want to see it in the browser, you're going to need to save your file at the text editor and refresh (F5) your browser.

 I hope that you didn't close your terminal because we're going to type one simple command, if you're using Google Chrome as your browser, enter this into your command line: